 Nicole started swimming with TMEC when she was 12 years old.
 She continued to swim with the club while swimming for Great Oak High School for her four years.
 Her Junior and Senior year Nicole went to CIF for the 100 breaststroke and made finals as well as consolation finals for the 200 IM.
 While on the high school team she also was in the senior group and was team captain.
 In 2013, she began her collegiate swimming career at Concordia University in Irvine, swimming in the Oklahoma Nationals as a freshman.
 She transferred out to complete her AA in science at a more suitable school.
 Nicole coached the Shark Attack summer swim program teaching 4-12 years olds how to swim.
 She became a competitive age group coach in the year 2016 until she had her son in 2017.
-Nicole works as the Team Registrar for Temecula Swim Club and as a Medical Assistant at a Podiatry Medical Office in Encinitas, CA. Outside of work Nicole loves to be active outdoors with her son.
+Nicole currently works virtually as the Team Registrar for Temecula Swim Club.
+Outside of work Nicole loves to bake, paint and be active outdoors with her two sons Caleb and Brayden.